-Proteins are large molecules consisting of amino acids which our bodies and the cells in our bodies need to function properly.
-Our body structures, functions, the regulation of the body's cells, tissues and organs cannot exist without proteins.
+Proteins are large molecules that our cells need to function properly.
+They consist of amino acids.
+The structure and function of our bodies depend on proteins, and the regulation of the body's cells, tissues, and organs cannot exist without them.

 What are proteins?